The Big Picture

-The following 10 Action Steps, originally developed by the Network of Employers for Traffic Safety (NETS), will help you improve your fleet safety performance and minimize the risk of fleet motor vehicle crashes.
+The following 10 Action Steps, originally developed by the Network of Employers for Traffic Safety (NETS), will help you, as the employer, improve your fleet safety performance and minimize the risk of fleet motor vehicle crashes.
 Following these steps helps to ensure that you hire capable drivers, only allow eligible drivers to drive on company business, train them, supervise them, and maintain company vehicles properly.

-Although the term "steps" implies that you climb one step at a time, I recommend working on each of these steps in parallel.
+Although the term "steps" implies that the employer climbs one step at a time, we recommend working on each of these steps in parallel.

 Think about developing a team to work on these steps: